 The following guidelines are designed to support the rigorous process of rehearsing, choreographing, performing, advising, and producing performances.
 They are intended to encourage each member of the Hunter College Dance Company—in all aspects of the process—to reach toward personal goals, experience artistic growth, and contribute to the community as a whole.

 All dancers, choreographers, advisers, and support staff are expected to demonstrate respectful, professional behavior throughout the process.
 This includes appropriate physical preparation for rehearsal and performance; promptness; silencing of cell phones during rehearsals and showings; and notifying dancers, choreographers, and advisers of changes of plan (lateness, absence, or cancellation).

 Professionalism means taking responsibility for the quality of one's own work and doing one's part in creating a positive and effective work environment.

-● All Company Members and choreographic mentors are to stay and participate in each choreography showing for the entire time.
+All Company Members are to stay and participate in each SHOWING for the ENTIRE TIME.

 Faculty Mentor Responsibilities:

 ● The faculty mentor must be available to meet with student choreographer at least once a week.

 ● The faculty mentor serves as a support person for the entire dance.
 This includes the work of the choreographer (goals & process), dancers, and other collaborators in the creative process.